 • Filtering particular wavelengths of light which might be harmful to the Monarchs.

 Richard Stringer, in 2012, pioneered the use of various types of X-rays, MRIs and X-ray microtomography to peer inside a Monarch chrysalis and record the dramatic changes inside the chrysalis as it develops.
 His observations revealed that the gold spots on the outside of a chrysalis are ports of entry for oxygen.

-Interestingly, before those collecting and studying butterfly and moths became known as “lepidopterists,” they were known as “aurelians”.
+Interestingly, before those collecting and studying butterflies and moths became known as “lepidopterists,” they were known as “Aurelian”.
 Aurelian comes from the Latin word for gold, which referred to the early collectors’ searches for golden chrysalises.
 The word “chrysalis” itself originates from the Greek word “chryso,” which also means gold.